-Are you looking forward to an active adult retirement living lifestyle?
+With sunny days ahead there are few better things to look forward to than an active adult retirement living lifestyle?

-Among the many available retirement lifestyles independent living provides the greatest versatility and freedom.
+This is the lifestyle that among all the many other available retirement lifestyles which provides independent living with the greatest versatility and freedom.

 What is Active Adult Retirement Living?

-Independent living arrangements for seniors go by many names; retirement communities; retirement homes; senior apartments or housing; independent living communities; retirement villages.
+Independent living arrangements for seniors go by many names; retirement communities, retirement homes, senior apartments or housing, independent living communities, or retirement villages.

-As the name implies, independent senior living is just that: one's own residence and lifestyle in a community environment.
+Most of these places offer much of the same facilities.
+With as the name independent senior living implies: one's own residence and lifestyle in a community environment.
 An estate designed exclusively for people generally aged 55 and over.

-Active adult retirement living usually applies to living in a compact, easy-to-maintain, private apartment or house within a community specifically designed for a convenient, hassle free lifestyle.
+Active adult retirement living usually applies to living in a compact, easy-to-maintain, private apartment or house within a community specifically designed for a convenient, hassle free lifestyle with some shared services.

 Characteristics of a Senior Retirement Community:

-- Residents are generally in good physical and emotional health.
+- Residents are generally in both good physical and emotional health.